andrewmoise/grits/punch-list.md

 Hook files widget to start at a non-root permitted path

-Make multi-file editing based on clicking the title to see a listing (and same for files widget)
+Make multi-file editing based on clicking titlebar to see a listing (and same for files widget)

+Make files widget sync to changes in the directory

+Import git tools libs

+Defaults / config system

 ## grits client